 Wilson sees the role of a theorist as someone that makes music makers

 aware of the potentials of given material or constructs which might be useful to the actual artist who makes music.
-It is for this reason he prefers to present his ideas on a level intelligable to that audience.
-His work, if any crititism can be said to be too brief for this form, but it was always intended to be accompany verbal descriptions.
+It is for this reason he prefers to present his ideas on a level intelligible to that audience.
+His work, if any critctism can be said to be too brief for this form, but it was always intended to accompany verbal descriptions.

 WHAT ARE MOMENTS OF SYMMETRY?